mebusy/cs231n_stanford/README.md

     - ![](imgs/cs231n_loss_curve_1.png)
 - Monitor and visualize accuracy
     - ![](imgs/cs231n_loss_curve_2.png)
+    - Q: It's bad with a large gap, it means you're overfitting, if there is no gap, is that also maybe bad ?
+Do we actually want some small, optimal gap between the two ?
+        - A:  We don't really care about the gap.
+What we really care about is maximizing the performance on the validation set.
+        - What tends to happen is that if you don't see a gap, then you could have improved your absolute performance by overfitting a little bit more.
+There's weird correlation between the absolute performance on the validation set and the size of that gap.
+We only care about absolute performance.
 - Track the ratio of weight updates / weight magnitudes:
     ```python
     # assume parameter vector W and its gradient vector dW